sipwise/jenkins-job-builder/doc/source/installation.rst

 Documentation
 -------------

-Documentation have been included and are in the 'doc' folder.
+Documentation is included and is in the ``doc`` folder.
 To generate docs locally execute the command::

     tox -e doc